These three Tesla competitors could provide investors with an alternative to the electric vehicle manufacturer but which stock is a buy?

 - First-mover advantage: Tesla has been around the EV industry a lot longer than its competitors.
 It enjoys brand recognition, word-of-mouth advertising, and a much more expansive charging network thanks to its time in the market.

-- Battery Power: The main reason why Tesla made up almost 60% of electric vehicles sold in the U.S. for the first three quarters of 2019 is simple: its cars go further.
+- Battery Power: The main reason why Tesla made up almost 74% of electric vehicles sold in the U.S. for the last three years is simple: its cars go further.
 Tesla’s Model S has a range of 380 miles.
 Its closest competitor?
 The Model 3, followed in third by the Model X. Many people call Tesla a battery company that sells cars, with this type of dominance it’s easy to see why.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in Tesla and Alphabet.
 Read our full disclosure policy here.